kspeer825/k8s-reverse-proxy/README.md

 ✅ Kong CP is Active.
 ✅ Kong DP is Active.
 ```
-There should be three healthy services running; the control plane, the data plane, and the database.
+There should be three healthy services running: the control plane, the data plane, and the database.

 ### Teardown
 ```